energy-storage-analysis/LDES-Survey/cap_cost/datasets/pub/README.md

 PDFs are extracted using tabula web interface to find the table region, then those regions are used with the camelot package for actual extraction.
 I couldn't get the camelot web interface to work.

-I had to run tablula with a different port as described here https://github.com/tabulapdf/tabula#known-issues
+I had to run tabula with a different port as described here https://github.com/tabulapdf/tabula#known-issues

 This the command to run in a command prompt.